 To pass the content information through the supply chain, media owners, device manufacturers, and other content distributors need their full tech stack in order.
 Because of the underlying commercial and inventory sharing frameworks in streaming, device manufacturers and content distributors may need to update their carriage agreements.

-The industry as a whole also will need to agree on standardized values for the content object.
-Today, while we have the framework, the information isn’t always normalized from one media owner to another—for example, the genre for the same game may be categorized as “sports” or “sports – basketball” in different instances.
+The industry as a whole also will need to agree on standardised values for the content object.
+Today, while we have the framework, the information isn’t always normalised from one media owner to another—for example, the genre for the same game may be categorised as “sports” or “sports – basketball” in different instances.

 Finally, everyone must be mindful of privacy concerns and ensure that they provide the necessary information without compromising consumer privacy.